iterative/dvc.org/public/static/docs/command-reference/repro.md

   recursive search for changed dependencies.
 Multiple stages are executed (non-recursively) if multiple stage files are given as `targets`.

-- `-c`, `--cwd` - directory within the project to reproduce from.
+- `-c CWD`, `--cwd CWD` - directory within the project to reproduce from.
 If no `targets` are given, it attempts to use `Dvcfile` in the specified directory.
   Instead of using `--cwd`, one can alternately specify a target in a subdirectory as `path/to/target.dvc`.
 This option can be useful for example